-This a transitional rule that will apply to cases that continue to be managed in the Child Support Enforcement Automated System (CSEAS) pending conversion from CSEAS to the Origin child support automated system.
+This a transitional rule that will apply to cases that continue to be managed in the Child Support Enforcement Automated System (CSEAS) pending conversion from CSEAS to the Origin child support automated system. ¶

-(1) "Advance payment" means:
+(1) "Advance payment" means:¶

-(a) The Department of Justice has transmitted money to an obligee or to a person or entity authorized to receive support payments;
+(a) The Department of Justice (DOJ) has transmitted money to an obligee or to a person or entity authorized to receive support payments;¶

-(b) The amount does not exceed the total arrears available for assignment to the state;
+(b) The amount does not exceed the total arrears available for assignment to the state; $\P$

-(c) The Department has:
+(c)(A) DOJ has a The Department has: ¶

-(A) Applied the money incorrectly through no fault or error of the payee; or
+(A) Applied the money incorrectly through no fault or error of the payee; or $\P$

-(B) Transmitted an amount that is attributable in whole or in part to a tax refund offset collection, all or part of which has been reclaimed by the Internal Revenue Service or the Oregon Department of Revenue; and
+(B) The amount transmitted by DOJransmitted an amount that is attributable in whole or in part to a tax refund offset collection, all or part of which has been reclaimed by the Internal Revenue Service or the Oregon Department of Revenue; and ¶

-(d) The payment is not the result of a dishonored check.
+(d) The payment is not the result of a dishonored check. $\P$

-(2) If the obligor is deceased and without assets or an estate, the provisions of this rule do not apply, but the provisions of OAR 137-055-6220 apply.
+(2) If the obligor is deceased and without assets or an estate, the provisions of this rule do not apply, but the provisions of OAR 137-055-6220 apply. $\P$

-(3) The person who receives an advance payment owes the amount of the advance payment to the Department.
+(3) The person who receives an advance payment owes the amount of the advance payment to DOJthe Department.¶

-(4) Instead of directly collecting the amount of the advance payment from the person who received it, the amount will be removed from the never assigned arrears or conditionally assigned arrears owed to the payee and will be assigned to the state as permanently assigned arrears under OAR 137-055-6010.
-The Department will notify the payee in writing of the:
+(4) Instead of directly collecting the amount of the advance payment from the person who received it, the amount will be removed from the arrears owed to the payee, temporarily-never assigned arrears or conditionallyassigned arrears owed to the payee and will be assigned to the state as permanently-assigned arrears under OAR

+137-055-6010.
+DOJ The Department will notify the payee in writing of the: $\P$

-(a) Amount to be collected as permanently assigned arrears; and
+(a) Amount to be collected as permanently-assigned arrears; and $\P$

-(b) Right to object and request an administrative review.
+(b) Right to object and request an administrative review.¶

-(5) When an objection is received, the Department will conduct an administrative review and notify the payee in writing of the:
+(5) When an objection is received, DOJthe Department will conduct an administrative review and notify the payee in writing of the:¶

-(a) Determination resulting from the review; and
+(a) Determination resulting from the review; and $\P$

-(b) Right to challenge the determination by judicial review under ORS 183.484.
+(b) Right to challenge the determination by judicial review under ORS 183.484. $\P$ balance will be created in the same amount pursuant to OAR 137-055-6220.

-(6) Notwithstanding the provisions of section (4) of this rule, designation of permanently assigned arrears to recover advance payments does not affect whether a case is assigned to the Department as provided in OAR 137-055-2020 or a district attorney office as provided in OAR 137-055-2040.
+(6) Notwithstanding the provisions of section (4) of this rule, designation of permanently-assigned arrears to recover advance payments does not affect whether a case is assigned to DOJthe Department as provided in OAR 137-055-2020 or a district attorney office as provided in OAR 137-055-2040.¶

 (7) For the purposes of this rule, a "dishonored check" is not one which has been paid or made negotiable.

-(8) Upon case conversion from CSEAS to the Origin child support automated system, any balance from an advance payment will be transferred to the balance of family's never assigned arrears, and a corresponding receivable balance will be created in the same amount pursuant to OAR 137-055-6220.
+(8) Upon case conversion from CSEAS to the Origin child support automated system, any balance from an advance payment will be transferred to the balance of family's never assigned arrears, and a corresponding receivable

-STATUTORY/OTHER AUTHORITY: ORS 180.345
+Statutory/Other Authority: ORS 180.345